 Supply vessels may be utilized for crew changes and supply of materials and consumables.
 Also, it is possible the seismic vessel may interrupt its geophysical program for logistical requirements.
-Again, final determination on these points can only be made when a seismic vessel company is chosen as well as the season of operations is known.
+The final determination on these points can only be made when the season of operations is known.

-The vessels incorporate a chase boat that scouts for other vessels or fishing gear that may interact with the survey while underway.
+The vessels incorporate a scout (chase) boat that scouts for other vessels or fishing gear that may interact with the survey while underway.
 The bridge crew on the seismic vessel maintains close surveillance of approaching vessels.
 Radar reflectors are attached to the streamers for detection by other vessels.